-Joel McKay is the CEO of the Northern Development Initiative Trust, a $300 million-dollar regional development corporation focused on stimulating economic growth in Northern British Columbia.
-Joel joined Northern Development in June 2012, where he handled the Trust’s communications and marketing and economic research and analysis.
+Joel McKay is the CEO of Northern Development, a regional development corporation focused on stimulating economic growth in Northern British Columbia.
+Joel joined Northern Development in June 2012, where he handled the Trust’s communications and marketing and research.
 Prior to that, Joel was assignment editor at Business in Vancouver Newspaper and a journalist specializing in coverage of B.C.’s natural resource industries.

 Reach Joel directly by email: firstname.lastname@example.org.